disha91100/MPPC23-Power-Apps/lab3/README.md

 1. Select **Save and Close** from the bar on top.

     ![](./assets/create-pipeline-new-development-env-details(6)(1).png)
+1. Again click on **Save and Close** from the bar on top to save the pipeline.

 ## Task 2: Run the deployment to the QA environment